 The registration fee includes: participant kit; coffee breaks and lunches; welcome and social dinners; printed program; certificate of attendance.

-The School will be held at Polo F. Ferrari 1 - Povo Trento
+The School will be held between Clab, Trento and Polo Ferrari 1, Povo (Tn).

 The nearest airports to Trento are: